MacacaGames/MacacaViewSystem/README.md

 5. Pre-generate the ViewElement which has component inherited IViewElementInjectable

 ## FullPage ChangePage
-> Once the ChangePage API is call in ViewControllerV2, the event, callback, lifecycle hack excude order.
+> Once the ChangePage API is call in ViewController, the event, callback, lifecycle hack excude order.
 (Same behaviour while using FullPageChanger)

 <img src="./Img/changepage_lifecycle.jpg" alt="Screenshot2" height="800"/>